-Within the page "Goal Processing", impasses may arise at different points.
-For example, the "synthesize" process may fail to proceed with the plan because of missing planning knowledge or insufficient control knowledge to make a decision.
-An impasse might also arise during the "execution" process if there are no operators or heuristics to execute a particular plan fragment.
+Within the page "Operational Goal Processing", the cause of an impasse may be located at different points.
+For example, the "synthesize" process might create an insufficient plan because of missing planning knowledge or insufficient control knowledge to make a decision.
+When the PS executes the plan (possibly mentally, leading to a protocol of verbalizations) and evaluates it, the result is an impasse.
+Another possibility is that the "execution" process has insufficient operators or heuristics.
+Then evaluation of the protocol will also come up with an impasse.